 The intention is that the PRDCs and PRTs work together to identify projects which can be implemented and carried out with U.S. financing.
 As a result, it is hoped local governments may be strengthened while U.S. projects achieve more lasting support.
 The PRTs will also work closely with provincial governments to strengthen their capacities and enable them to better interact with the central government.
 An additional benefit of the PRTs is that U.S. agencies may better coordinate their reconstruction programs.
 In its June 2005 review of resources, the IRMO allocated \$241 million of IRRF funds to back the PRDC-PRT partnership - \$80 million used through the CERP and \$161 million through USAID's Community Action Program (CAP) and Local Governance Program (LGP).
-55 Proposed funding in the FY2006 supplemental would add to funds available for use by PRTs.
+The FY2006 supplemental adds \$675 million to be disbursed by the PRTs, including \$165 million to stimulate short-term employment for young adults, \$165 for local government, and \$20 million for local business development.

 There are potential obstacles to the spread of PRTs.
 One reason there has been limited grassroots development work in the provinces to date is the lack of security.
 In order to establish PRTs, security for U.S. officials must be insured.
 Although originally reluctant to divert the necessary manpower from its other responsibilities, the Department of Defense has agreed to provide protection.
 The full terms of its agreement are not clear.
 News reports note that DOD has agreed to facility and site security, but that the movement of personnel may not be covered.
-In any event, the FY2006 supplemental request would provide funding for private security support, if needed.
+Some funding for private security is provided in the supplemental.

 A second issue is the availability of qualified U.S. government civilian staff.
 Early reports suggested that State was having difficulty enticing its personnel to volunteer for PRT posts; a point recently refuted by the Department.
-A further concern is whether the PRTs will have sufficient funds for development projects.
-The supplemental would provide such funds.
-Finally, the House Appropriations Committee, reporting on the FY2006 supplemental, has raised the concern that PRTs are very much pilot programs - it is unclear how they are to function in Iraq, whether coordination of the civilian and military funds available will work, and how well their mission of improving the capacity of government can be achieved.
-The Committee has directed that no new funds be provided until reporting requirements, including assessments of current PRTs and complete program plans, are met.
+Finally, the House Appropriations Committee has raised the concern that PRTs are very much pilot programs - it is unclear how they are to function in Iraq, whether coordination of the civilian and military funds available will work, and how well their mission of improving the capacity of government can be achieved.
+The conference report on the FY2006 supplemental embraces the House Committee position directing that no new funds be provided until reporting requirements, including assessments of current PRTs and complete program plans, are met.